Can Women Take Men’s Supplements (And Vice Versa?)

 Looking at this list, it’s easy to think that yes, this may be more geared towards men.

-But the truth is that these herbs and mushrooms can help women in similar ways—and for that matter too, these ingredients may even act differently in women, though in ways that benefit them separately and uniquely.
+But the truth is that these herbs and mushrooms can help women in similar ways.
+These ingredients may even act differently in women, though in ways that benefit them separately and uniquely.

 WELLNESS FOR ALL: ALPHA COMPLEX IS GREAT FOR WOMEN, TOO